Skip to main content

 Where to customize it

-• Theme editor: placement/layout toggles (alignment, show/hide header/offer, etc.)
+• Theme editor: placement and layout toggles (alignment, show/hide header/offer, etc.)

 Important distinction

 The Join block is the embedded storefront widget.
-The Join Page is a campaign theme page (edited under Themes).
-They’re related, but they’re not the same thing.
+The Join Page is a ReferralCandy-hosted campaign Theme page (edited under Themes), accessible via a shareable link.
+They're related, but they're not the same thing.
+For Join Page setup and customization, see Join Page.

 Where to customize it